What is happening?

-It is also possible to test your DNS servers directly using the tool ednscomp which displays detailed technical report.
+It is also possible to test your DNS servers directly using the tool ednscomp which displays a more detailed technical report.
 Simply enter the name of a zone hosted on your DNS servers into the

 zone name field and click the

-The summary result of ednscomp tests should preferably be a green message
+The summary result of ednscomp tests should ideally be a green message